Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1161.976181,1173.829446.md

 ### Transcript

-> cave of anything to do with story well no story spoilers here
+> cave of anything to do with story well no story spoilers here let's add some color this year sure